Danny-Dasilva/Py_Keyboard/README.md

+## Python HID USB emulator

-## Python Wrapper for emulkating a HID USB device for the raspi zero w
+Python Wrapper for emulating a HID USB device for the raspi zero w

 setup from  https://randomnerdtutorials.com/raspberry-pi-zero-usb-keyboard-hid/